-Hair Transplant Blog - The Knudsen Clinic: hair transplant procedure
+Hair Transplant Blog - The Knudsen Clinic: Viewing Hair Transplant Procedure Articles

 In recent years there has been an explosion of “low cost” hair transplant clinics offering large procedures at very low cost.
 This is partly the result of “cosmetic medical tourism” in low-cost countries but also due to unscrupulous business people entering the field and minimising, if not eliminating, the role of the doctor.